KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/ws2-html-structure/README.md

 <!-- trick markdown to give me a little space between these two sections of text -->
 ##
 {% hint style='danger' %}
-If you are using CodeSandbox, please skip to [CloudSandbox instructions](#cloud-ide) below.
+If you are using CodeSandbox, please skip to [CoddSandbox instructions](#cloud-ide) below.
 {% endhint %}

 This section will help guide you through the following steps: